12 Things You Can’t Leave San Francisco Without Doing

-When entering San Francisco, be prepared to say goodbye to the Hollywood glamour, Botox beach babes and endless sunshine you’ll find in the city’s Californian counterparts.
-San Fran is in many ways the antithesis of the Cali stereotype, which is all the more reasons to love its grittiness, hilliness, and fogginess.
-As liberal as it comes, the city is a hub for hipsters, hippies, punks and creatives alike.
-The street art will enamor you, the food will make you drool and the nightlife will keep you up dancing all night long.
-What’s not to love?
-For first time visitors, check out these 12 things you must do in San Francisco!
+When entering San Francisco, say goodbye to the Hollywood glamour, Botox beach babes and endless sunshine you’ll find in the rest of California.
+San Fran is in many ways the antithesis of the Cali stereotype, which is all the more reason to love its grittiness, hilliness, and fogginess.

 1. Take a sunset cruise along the harbour